The following is a short list of indicators that may suggest your child has a Sensory Processing Difficulties:

 • Having a difficult time with transitions between activity or location

 • Overly upset with change in routine

 • Hates bath time or grooming activities such as; tooth brushing, hair brushing, hair cuts, having nails cut, etc.

 • Afraid of/aversive to/avoids being messy, or touching different textures such as grass, sand, carpet, paint, playdoh, etc.

 NOTE: sensory integration/sensory processing issues should only be diagnosed by a qualified professional (primarily, occupational therapists and physical therapists).
-Some behaviors that appear to be related to sensory issues are actually behavioral issues independent of sensory needs.
+Some behaviours that appear to be related to sensory issues are actually behavioural issues independent of sensory needs.